-The U.S. Department of Housing and Urban Development (HUD) has issued a final rule on disparate impact analysis that scrutinizes rules and practices that, while neutral on their face, have a harsher impact on members of a class of people protected under the Fair Housing Act.
+Recent documents issued by the U.S. Department of Housing and Urban Development (HUD) include a Feb.
+15, 2013 regulation entitled "Implementation of the Fair Housing Act’s Discriminatory Effects Standard" that codifies the standard for assessing “disparate impact” liability for practices in sales, rentals, or financing of dwellings and in other housing-related activities.This final rule on disparate impact provides a 3-step analysis that scrutinizes rules and practices that, while neutral on their face, have a harsher impact on members of a class of people protected under the Fair Housing Act.

-The final rule, which goes into effect March 18, lays out a formalized 3-part burden-shifting test for determining when policies or practices resulting in a discriminatory effect violate the Fair Housing Act:
+In effect since March 18, 2013, the final rule lays out a formalized 3-part burden-shifting test for determining when policies or practices resulting in a discriminatory effect violate the Fair Housing Act:

 Though disparate impact doctrine is focused primarily on harmful outcomes, the final rule points out that it can also help root out intentional discrimination, which is often more difficult to prove.
 The final rule also explicitly bans practices that create or perpetuate racially segregated housing.
 As a result of this rule, defendants (which include housing providers, city governments, lenders, and others) may find themselves attacked due to a policy that appears to be reasonable and nondiscriminatory on its face but that, as applied, may have an inadvertently or even accidentally harsher impact on a protected class.